EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-local-administrator-passwords.md

 ## Exercise 1: Implement Local Administrator Password Solution

-1. [Create organization units and move all servers and clients](#task-1-create-organizational-unit-and-move-all-servers-and-client) except for VN1-SRV1 into the OUs
+1. [Create organization units and move all servers and clients](#task-1-create-organizational-unit-and-move-all-servers-and-client): At domain level, create an OU named Devices, then within the OU Devices, create OUs Clients and Servers.
+Move all computers starting with CL to the OU clients.
+Move all servers starting with VN or PM, except for VN1-SRV1 into the OU Servers.
 1. [Download LAPS and install the management tools](#task-2-download-laps-and-install-the-management-tools) on CL1
 1. [Configure LAPS for all servers and clients](#task-3-configure-laps-for-all-servers-and-clients) except for VN1-SRV1